Comparison of Gaelic football and Australian rules football: Field

-Both codes use grassed fields of similar length, however Australian Football fields are oval shaped, slightly longer and wider, usually cricket fields.
+Both codes use grassed fields of similar length, however Australian Football fields are oval shaped, slightly longer and wider, and are usually also used as cricket fields.
+Gaelic football pitches are generally shared with hurling and sometimes camogie, and while they are somewhat larger both in length and width than what would be found in a soccer or rugby stadium, they can be successfully used for those sports where the GAA agrees.
+American football can also be played on a gaelic football pitch, as the dimensions of the gaelic field far outstrip those of an American or even Canadian football field.
+Playing organised gaelic football in stadia or fields designed for these other codes, however, is not generally possible as the fields are too small for the dynamics of the game.

 Another key difference is the score posts.
 Australian rules consists of four posts without a crossbar or net, whereas Gaelic football consists of two posts with crossbar and net.

 The Gaelic football pitch is rectangular, stretching 130–145 metres long and 80–90 metres wide.
 There are H-shaped goalposts at each end with a net on the bottom section.
 Lines are marked at distances of 13 m, 20 m and 45 m from each end-line.

 An Australian Football playing field, is oval shaped, and may be 135–185 m long and 110–155 m wide.
 It has a centre circle, centre square to control player positioning at start of play, and superficial markings including the 50-metre lines and goal squares.

 Goal posts are 6.4 metres wide for both codes.

 Equipment

 Ball

 The obvious difference is the ball used.
 Australian rules uses an oval ball (a prolate spheroid), similar to a rugby ball.
 This makes a difference in the variety and style of kicking.
 Australian rules is capable of producing a diverse range of kicking styles, the drop punt is most commonly used in the modern game, more so at professional levels.

-Gaelic football uses a round ball similar to a soccer or volleyball.
+Gaelic football uses a round ball similar to a soccer or volleyball, but smaller than the former to accommodate catching and holding.
 The round ball can be kicked anyway you like, inside, outside and middle of your boot.
 The instep is the most popular style based on culture, the drop punt used in Gaelic is a far superior kick in terms of distance and accuracy, but is rarely taught.

 The first codified games of Australian rules football in 1858 used round balls.
+The different ball shape, as well as affecting kicking, subtly alters game play, as the bounce of the round ball is generally much more predictable than that of a spheroid.
+Gaelic football therefore is less prone to descending into a melee for primary possession, and physical robustness is a slightly less important issue than in AFL.